 Ethical and professional conduct in marketing and advertisement for architects and architecture firms

 Architects’ marketing activities typically fall within the boundaries of ethical and professional conduct.
-They are expected to adhere to principles of honesty, transparency, and integrity while promoting their services.
+They should adhere to principles of honesty, transparency, and integrity while promoting their services.
 Some considerations to keep in mind when marketing as an architect include:

 - Truthful Representation